World-Changers-Service/Charity-call/README.md

 ## 📖 Overview

-**Charicall** is an open-source, full-stack charity donation platform that connects compassionate donors with verified humanitarian causes.
+**Charity-call** is an open-source, full-stack charity donation platform that connects compassionate donors with verified humanitarian causes.
 Unlike generic fundraising platforms, Charicall is built around **cause categories** — giving donors full clarity on exactly what their money supports.

 Every donation on Charicall is:
 - **Transparent** — tracked from submission to disbursement